sdpa-python/sdpa-python.github.io/docs/installation/index.md

 ```

 {: .attention }
-**Apple Silicon**
+**Macs with Apple Silicon**
-`sdpa-multiprecision` wheels are available for Apple Silicon.
+`sdpa-multiprecision` wheels are available for ARM based Macs.
 The regular variant is currently only installable from source (instructions below).
 Due to a lack of a Fortran cross compiler, we are not able to provide macOS `arm64` wheels for the regular variant.